pyArchimate – Public API shim

 Parameters:

-• name (str) – Name of the view
+• name – view name

-• uuid (str) – Identifier of the view
+• uuid – view identifier

 Raises: